 One of the greatest benefits of self-custody is the high privacy it confers.
 You are directly interacting with the blockchain without any intermediaries.
 No one knows who you are or how much bitcoin you possess.

-Increasing your security by adopting multisig is valuable, but it does incur a privacy cost.
-Because we want you to improve your security, we have worked very hard to ensure that this privacy cost is minimized:
+Increasing your security by adopting multisig is valuable, but it does incur an anonymity cost.
+Because we want you to improve your security, we have worked very hard to ensure that this anonymity cost is minimized:

-- We guard your privacy: To open a vault at Unchained you will have to give us some basic information about yourself such as your name, contact information, government ID, and address, which is stored in a manner consistent with PCI-compliance standards.
+- We guard your privacy: To open a vault at Unchained you provide some basic information about yourself such as your name, contact information, government ID, and address, which is stored in a manner consistent with PCI-compliance standards.
 We do not require your social security number and we do not perform credit checks.
 We do not voluntarily report any vault client data to the IRS or other government agency.

 - We don’t know how much you have outside our platform: Most every hardware wallet uses the